Joey Paras: Theatrical career

-Paras had his theater career since his college years; at age 17, he was accepted for a theater course in Tanghalang Pilipino (TP), the theater guild of the Cultural Center of the Philippines.
-At that time as well, Paras worked as an acting coach and a workshop facilitator for children in TP and the El Niño de Salambao Academy.
+Paras had his theater career since his college years; at age 17, he was accepted for a theater course in Tanghalang Pilipino, the theater guild of the Cultural Center of the Philippines.
+At that time as well, Paras worked as an acting coach and a workshop facilitator for children in Tanghalang Pilipino and the El Niño de Salambao Academy.

-Prior to entering the film industry, Paras began his acting career as a stage actor from TP.
+Prior to entering the film industry, Paras began his acting career as a stage actor from Tanghalang Pilipino.
 He later joined numerous productions, eventually being noted with his performance in the 2006 rerun of the musical version of a comic character entitled Zsazsa Zaturnnah Ze Muzikal.

 In the Aliw Awards of 2008, he was named Best Stage Actor in a Straight Play for Ang Bayot, Ang Meranao at ang Habal-Habal sa isang Nakakabagot na Paghihintay sa Kanto ng Lanao del Norte, a Virgin Labfest play.
 He wrote another play, Bawal Tumawid, Nakakamatay.

 He was also a playwright; and directed more than thirty theater plays.